karacomak/ML/README.md

 ## How to produce new experiments and see them
-All the classifier function has own help guide. you can write
+All the classifiers and experiments has a basic guide.

     python project/<classifier_file>.py --help